-Be 17 years old to receive you private pilot certificate.
+Be at least 17 years old to receive your private pilot certificate.

 A private pilot is free to travel almost anywhere in the United States and the World.
 However, in order to fly in clouds, or above 18,000ft, one needs to obtain an instrument certificate.
 Aside from that the sky literally is the limit for a private pilot.